Pierrequiroulenamasspamouss/Blue_Bridge/README.md

 NearbyUsersScreen       com.wellconnect.wellmonitoring       E  Error fetching nearby users: java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.
---> this is to fix but for now, I have to STUDY and SLEEP --> to change the address it goes to fetch the data, change the GeneralIp in app/src/main/res/values/strings.xml
+--> this is to fix but for now, I have to STUDY and SLEEP -->

 # WellConnect - Community Water Well Monitoring